Hypertension: Secondary Hypertension

 The major shortcomings of duplex ultrasound are its operator-dependence, the fact that it is time-consuming, and that images cannot be obtained in up to 25% of patients, especially the obese.

-2. ACE inhibitor-enhanced renal scintigraphy was extensively used in the past for the diagnosis of RAS and for identification of patients whose BP would improve following revascularization.
-Unfortunately, this technique has limited diagnostic accuracy for both of these roles and I do not believe they merit use in current practice.
+ACE inhibitor-enhanced renal scintigraphy was extensively used in the past for the diagnosis of RAS and for identification of patients whose BP would improve following revascularization.
+Unfortunately, this technique has limited diagnostic accuracy for both of these roles.
+However, there is evidence that, in patients with normal renal function, a "lateralizing" ACE-inhibitor enhanced scintigram (i.e., delayed unilateral radiotracer excretion after the ACE inhibitor) is associated with a favorable BP outcome.
+A test is positive when there is a significant increase in the time to peak activity (>11 minutes) and /or a significant decrease in tracer uptake on the side of the lesion in the post-ACEi images.

-3. Renal angiography is still the gold-standard for diagnosis of RAS, though I now rarely use it as a diagnostic test because MRA and CTA have very high negative predictive values.
+Renal angiography is still the gold-standard for diagnosis of RAS, though now rarely used it as a diagnostic test because MRA and CTA have very high negative predictive values.
 Therefore, most patients undergoing angiography do so to confirm the diagnosis at the time of intervention.
-In addition to confirmation of the diagnosis, the hemodynamic significance of a lesion can be determined during angiography (see below).
+In addition to confirmation of the diagnosis, the hemodynamic significance of a lesion can be determined during angiography.
+The most commonly used marker of hemodynamic significance is the intra-procedural determination of the trans-stenotic BP gradient.
+A gradient of at least 10% for systolic BP is required for intervention, a threshold that is based on data demonstrating increased renin secretion when a trans-lesion pressure gradient >10% is present.

 Primary aldosteronism.
 Imaging tests and procedures are essential to subtype differentiation in PA.